GoogleCloudPlatform/healthcare-federated-access-services/docs/shared/admin/concepts.md

 Realms allow a single deployment to give a degree of isolation between different sets of users by providing different configuration and user session storage.
+*  Realms can be used to experiment with different configurations.
+For example, an administrator could introduce "staging" and "prod" realms to test upcoming config changes.
+*  Realms can be used to separate different usage scenarios from each other.
+   For example, two different departments within one organization can each have their own realm with different configurations.
+*  **Realms do not have any additional protection against use**, so all users and administrators of any one realm may have the ability to access other realms if they choose to.

 ### How Realms Work